Sarah Chalke: Career

 Chalke was signed by former Scrubs executive producer Bill Lawrence to play the love interest of Bobby Cobb in the series Cougar Town.
 She appeared in multiple episodes in the third season.
 Chalke starred in the ABC comedy series How to Live with Your Parents (For the Rest of Your Life), which premiered April 3, 2013, and which was cancelled one month later.
 She played Polly, a single and very uptight divorced mother who found herself moving back in with her parents (Elizabeth Perkins and Brad Garrett) because of the economic downturn.
 Also in 2013, she played a frantic mother named Casey Hedges in the Grey's Anatomy season 9 episode "Can't Fight This Feeling".
 Chalke also voices Beth Smith and Space Beth on the Adult Swim animated science-fiction series Rick and Morty.

 On April 28, 2017, it was announced that a revival of Roseanne was in the works, and that most of the original cast and some of the producers would return for the revival series.
 On May 16, 2017, it was confirmed that eight episodes of the show were greenlit by ABC and would air mid-season in 2018 with Chalke returning, but playing a role other than Becky Conner.
 Following its cancellation, she later returned for a guest appearance in its spinoff series, The Conners.

 In February 2021, Chalke co-starred alongside Katherine Heigl in the role of Kate Mularkey for the Netflix series Firefly Lane.

+In 2026, Chalke returned to play Dr. Elliot Reid in the Scrubs revival on ABC and Disney+.